pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

     -   DriverKit driver internal version.
     -   Increment this when the driver source code is updated.
 -   `client_protocol_version`:
-    -   The version for communication between Karabiner-DriverKit-Daemon and the DriverKit driver.
+    -   The version for communication between Karabiner-VirtualHIDDevice-Daemon and the DriverKit driver.
     -   Increment this when the communication specifications are changed.